Plague Inc.: Sales

 According to Ndemic Creations, Plague Inc. has been downloaded over 160 million times, as of May 2021.
 It has remained at the top of the charts worldwide for five years.
 Overall, it was the 15th most downloaded paid iPhone game of 2012 in the United States and the 5th most downloaded paid iPhone game of 2013 in the U.S. In 2014, it was the #3 best selling iPhone game in the U.S. and the #1 best selling iPhone app in China.
 In 2015, it was the 7th best selling iPhone game in the U.S. In 2016, it was the 4th best selling iPhone game there.

 As of April 2019, Plague Inc. The Board Game has sold over 35 thousand copies.

 In the wake of the COVID-19 pandemic in January 2020, Plague, Inc. became the top-selling app in the Chinese market, and saw increased sales and number of concurrent players on other platforms.
 The interest was believed to be from Chinese video gamers trying to find a way to deal with fears raised by the outbreak.
 Ndemic reminded players that while Plague Inc. was developed based on scientific understanding of the spread of infectious diseases, the game was not on par with any scientific model, and added links to the World Health Organization's website on their own website in response to people inquiring about the coronavirus.
 By February 2020, as the pandemic spread globally, Plague, Inc. had resurged to be the top paid app on the iOS app store, beating out Minecraft.
-In response to newfound interest in the game, Ndemic added a mode, developed in conjunction with WHO, about fighting off a pandemic from spreading, based on some of the scientific techniques and lessons learned from the coronavirus spread.
+In response to newfound interest in the game, Ndemic added a mode, developed in conjunction with WHO, about fighting off a pandemic from spreading, titled "The Cure", based on some of the scientific techniques and lessons learned from the coronavirus spread.

 On 27 February 2020, the Chinese government forced the game to be removed from the App Store in China, with the Cyberspace Administration of China citing "illegal content" in the game, though they have not provided any further explanation to Ndemic.
 Plague, Inc. had been updated with a "Fake News" content update, which they had yet to authorize to release to China, which has been believed to be the reason behind the ban given China's stance on media that is derogatory of their state media.